Ford's performance future is electric, and here are the vehicles that will deliver it

 Also coming in 2020 will be an all-electric performance SUV, potentially wearing the Mach 1 badge, which was announced in January at the North American International Auto Show.

 But while these changes are easy to spot, Ford is making a big push under the skin of its products, moving from individual platforms to scalable architectures.
 Instead of traditional platforms for its products, Ford will scale back to five modular setups––a rear-drive unibody, a front-drive unibody, a body-on-frame for trucks, a commercial van unibody, and a battery electric platform.
-While spotting Ford's move toward electrifications will be easy, these changes in the Blue Oval's bones will have a bigger impact that's more difficult to spot.
+While spotting Ford's move toward electrification will be easy, these changes in the Blue Oval's bones will have a bigger impact that's more difficult to spot.

 Email This Page